Resources for research and inspiration

+I started researching different monogram logos that can typically be seen in fashion design brands.
 I found that a common way to join the forms are through overlapping them, often creating something not initially legible, thus becoming an odd form for a logo.
 The monograms also utilise common characteristics found in the typeface.
-For example the DC logo can utilise the ‘C’ by vertically flipping it to suggest its also a ‘D’.
+For example, the DC logo can utilise the ‘C’ by vertically flipping it to suggest it’s also a ‘D’.
 Having this in mind I decided to sketch out some initial ideas in Futura.
 I printed out my initials in the same size but in ‘Medium’, ‘Bold’ and ‘Condensed medium’ and cut them out.
 This was to give me a range of weights to experiment with as well as allow me to stencil them for accuracy.
 I found this was a good way to generate ideas as I could physically manipulate the type, often causing accidents leading to new ideas to try.
 It also helped me get a fairly close resemblance to the typeface which was helpful for alignment in my sketches.
 After several sketches I redrew some of my favourites to get a sense of which ones looked legible and suitable when filled in, as sketch outlines give a fall sense of space.